jdefrance7/SeniorDesignProject/PX4/README.md

 The PX4 Firmware stack provides a parent `UavcanCDevSensorBridgeBase` class to allow implemented child classes to interface with the main `IUavcanSensorBridge` sensor bridge and subscribe to incomming UAVCAN messages.

-This project implemented a child of the parent `UavcanCDevSensorBridgeBase` class called `UavcanWingletBridge` that subscribed to UAVCAN AngularCommand broadcasts, processed the incomming data, and forwarded it to a multi-instance uORB publication handler.
+This project implements a child of the parent `UavcanCDevSensorBridgeBase` class called `UavcanWingletBridge` that subscribes to UAVCAN AngularCommand broadcasts, processes the incomming data, and forwards it to a multi-instance uORB publication handler.

 ### PX4Winglet

 The `PublicationMulti` class of uORB allows for there to exist multiple instances of a singular topic.
 Combining this with the provided `CDev` class allows for different sensors of the same type to publish their data to separate channels of the same topic.

-This project implemented a child of the `CDev` class called `PX4Winglet` that took the forwarded data from the `UavcanWingletBridge`, assigned it a channel based on the UAVCAN node id, and published a `sensor_winglet` message to that channel.
+This project implements a child of the `CDev` class called `PX4Winglet` that takes the forwarded data from the `UavcanWingletBridge`, assigns it a channel based on the UAVCAN node id, and publishes a `sensor_winglet` message to that channel.

 ### Winglet Example Module